Gnaku-18519/DataAnalysis/README.md

 * Keys (**underline in ER**): social security number uniquely identifies a person
   * every entity must have a key
   * a key may contain multiple attributes
-  * can have more candidacy keys for an entity set
+  * can have more candidate keys for an entity set
   * only one primary key
 * Foreign Key constraint: if one of the relations is modified, the other must be checked, and perhaps modified, to keep the data consistent
   * must match the primary key of the referenced relation